 Note that the start marker and the end marker fields must be identical within the SFDU (in the example, "##mark##").
 Next must be an I Class Version 3 SFDU label.
-"Class I" indicates that the value field (everything after the SFDU label) is applied to applied to the JPL Control Authority and is usually documented in the science data product Software Interface Specifications (SIS).
-The SFDU label also indicates that the SFDU will be terminated by a single End -of-File.
+"Class I" indicates that the value field (everything after the SFDU label) is application data, i.e., the data object.
+The Data Description Unit ID varies by data product type.
+It is supplied by the JPL Control Authority and is usually documented in the science data product Software Interface Specifications (SIS).
+The SFDU label also indicates that the SFDU will be terminated by a single End-of-File.
 It is formed as follows: